tailarc/tailarc/docs/src/notes.md

 Some kind of duality?
 (Persona 5) But lucky number 3 (triple parallel worlds?)

-Form of government: feudalism? oligarchy? parlimentary?
+Form of government: feudalism? oligarchy? parliamentary?

 ## Things to incorporate